BeltStack

 Many auto repair shops have an owner or office manager running payroll.
 Choose software that's straightforward to set up and run—published pricing, no long sales cycle, and support when you need it.
 Gusto and OnPay are built for self-serve; QuickBooks Payroll fits if you already use QuickBooks; ADP offers dedicated support when you're ready to scale.

-Why we chose these tools for auto repair.
+Why we recommend these tools

 Gusto